lesterong/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* In the display, `Profile`s will be ordered alphabetically while `Event`s will be ordered chronologically by their start date.

 </div>